ucsusa/pypsa-illinois/data/README.md

 Solar and wind resource data are extracted from the National Solar Radiation Database (NSRDB) and Wind Toolkit (WTK), respectively.

 The data are extracted using functions in the file `functions/nrel_data_api.py`.
 These functions are deployed in the notebook `notebooks/nrel_data_download.ipynb`.

+See comments on the function `make_csv_url` in `nrel_data_api.py` regarding the NREL API key, which is needed for this function to work.
+[These instructions (for Windows)](https://medium.com/analytics-vidhya/hide-your-secret-keys-with-conda-1d22e42b82ed) can be used to add an API key to the conda environment.

 ### [NSRDB](https://nsrdb.nrel.gov/about/what-is-the-nsrdb)